shahanakattil/MS-900-Lab-Content/Instructions/Module-3-M365-Business-Management-Capabilities.md

 In this task, you will import sample financial data to PowerBI.

-1. Open a browser where admin center page is opened.
+1. Navigate to the browser where admin center page is opened.

-1. In office365 portal from the **App launcher** click on **Explore all your apps** and in the search bar search for **Power BI**, this will redirect you to the **Power BI** web page.
+1. From the **App launcher** click on **Explore all your apps** and in the search bar search for **Power BI**, this will redirect you to the **Power BI** web page.

-1. Download sample data from https://docs.microsoft.com/en-us/power-bi/create-reports/sample-financial-download
+1. Open a new browser, copy-paste this URL "https://docs.microsoft.com/en-us/power-bi/create-reports/sample-financial-download".
+Now, select **Financial Sample Excel workbook**, it will re-direct you to an Excel sheet, and select **Download file** to download the sample data.

      ![](Images/MS-900-Mod-1-directly.png)